Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: Introduction

-{\itshape \textbf{Challenge 2}: Insufficient efficiency and deployability of heuristic and learning-based methods in dynamic UAVNs.} To alleviate the complexity of centralized optimization, researchers have proposed heuristic methods such as genetic algorithms\cite{gao2024joint}, particle swarm optimization\cite{wu2025novel}, and simulated annealing\cite{wan2024hybrid}.
+{\itshape \textbf{Challenge 2}: Insufficient efficiency and deployability of heuristic and learning-based methods in UAVNs.} To alleviate the complexity of centralized optimization, researchers have proposed heuristic methods such as genetic algorithms\cite{gao2024joint}, particle swarm optimization\cite{wu2025novel}, and simulated annealing\cite{wan2024hybrid}.
 However, these methods usually rely on global information, have high computational complexity, are prone to getting trapped in local optima, and lack convergence guarantees\cite{wang2024bi}.
-Although UAVN topology optimization methods based on DRL have certain environmental adaptability\cite{fu2023joint}\cite{chen2023deep}\cite{dai2023multi}, they rely on a large number of interaction samples and training computations, and the feasibility of actual network deployment is still limited\cite{gong2023bayesian}.
+Although UAVN deployment methods based on learning have certain environmental adaptability\cite{fu2023joint, chen2023deep, dai2023multi}, they rely on a large number of interaction samples and training computations, and the feasibility of actual network deployment is still limited \cite{gong2023bayesian}.

-{\itshape \textbf{Challenge 3}: Limited global consistency and generalization ability in game theory distributed optimization.} Game theory methods are widely used in UAVN optimization because they are suitable for describing distributed interactions between multiple agents\cite{du2025formation}, and have achieved certain results in problems such as spectrum allocation\cite{lv2023multi}, power control\cite{liu2024uav}, and user association\cite{meng2023throughput}.
-However, most game models are difficult to optimize for global utility and are prone to getting trapped in local optima\cite{li2024reinforcement}.
-By associating individual utility changes with the overall situation function, potential games can guaranty the convergence and consistency of the game.
-Exact Potential Games (EPG) further ensure the existence of a pure strategy Nash equilibrium \cite{zhang2024decentralized}.
+{\itshape \textbf{Challenge 3}: Limited global consistency and generalization ability in distributed optimization.} Game theory is widely used in UAVN optimization because it is suitable for describing distributed interactions between multiple agents \cite{du_2025}, and it has achieved certain results \cite{lv2023multi, liu2024uav, meng2023throughput}.
+Most game models are difficult to optimize for global utility and are prone to getting trapped in local optima \cite{li2024reinforcement}.
+By associating individual utility changes with the overall situation function, potential games can guarantee the convergence and consistency of the game \cite{zhang2024decentralized}.
 However, its adaptability and generalization ability in complex multi-scenario environments are limited, and it still relies on manual parameter tuning, making network optimization difficult.